Audiology BSc

 • Building on knowledge obtained in Year 1, this module is designed to further develop your knowledge and skills in the assessment and management of patients with hearing or vestibular impairments.
 This module will also provide you with the opportunity to develop the skills needed for the interpretation of non-routine assessment outcomes and will investigate how these are related to hearing and vestibular disorders.

-Specialist Auditory rehabilitation 2 (20 credits)
+Specialist Auditory Rehabilitation 2 (20 credits)

 • The aim of this module is to reinforce, and further, the rehabilitative audiological knowledge gained during your first year of study, of technological interventions for hearing impairment.
 The module will also explore how these technological interventions can be applied through the audiological rehabilitative setting.

-Paediatric and educational audiology (20 credits)
+Paediatric and Educational Audiology (20 credits)

 • This module provides students with an understanding of the underlying concepts and theory of assessing and rehabilitating hearing loss in infants and children.
 It covers important topics of epidemiology of hearing loss in children, neonatal hearing screening, and a critical review of behavioural assessment techniques.
 Rehabilitation of hearing loss will be taught in relation to an ecological framework where family and educational settings are given importance.

-Research methods and evaluation (20 credits)
+Research Methods and Evaluation (20 credits)

 • The objective of this module is to help you develop an understanding of how clinical practice is informed by evidence and to provide you with the knowledge and tools to appraise both practice and published work.
 This module will introduce you to the skills you will need to carry out research effectively, including how to formulate research questions, gather information from a range of sources, make judgements on the quality of data gathered and draw conclusions.